nidhi31jain/teachme/interview-questions-java-collection.md

 - Comparator , Compares two objects - Custom sorting - Sorting a Library
 - ClasscastException when the Comparator , or comparable is not implemented
 # Hashcode
 - By definition, if two objects are equal, their hash code must also be equal.

-If you override the equals() method, you change the way two objects are equated and Object's implementation of hashCode() is no longer valid
+If you override the equals() method, you change the way two objects are equated <br>
+and Object's implementation of hashCode() is no longer valid <br>
-Therefore, if you override the equals() method, you must also override the hashCode() method as well.
+Therefore, if you override the equals() method, you must also override the hashCode() method as well. <br>

-When inserting data to HashTable , the Hashcode method is used to generate the key.
-If the same key is present, then the equal method is checked.So , if two objects are equal , then the hashcode should be definitely same
+When inserting data to HashTable , the Hashcode method is used to generate the key. <br>
+If the same key is present, then the equal method is checked.<br>
+So , if two objects are equal , then the hashcode should be definitely same.